Apollo Hospitals: Apollo Health and Lifestyle

-Apollo Health and Lifestyle is the primary care arm of the group which operates multi-specialty clinics under Apollo Clinics, diagnostics and pathology labs under Apollo Diagnostics, diabetes clinics under Apollo Sugar, dental hospitals under Apollo White, dialysis centres under Apollo Dialysis, surgical hospitals under Apollo Spectra, women/children hospitals under Apollo Cradle, and fertility clinics under Apollo Fertility.
+Apollo Health and Lifestyle is the primary and secondary care arm of the group which operates multi-specialty clinics under Apollo Clinics, diagnostics and pathology labs under Apollo Diagnostics, diabetes clinics under Apollo Sugar, dental hospitals under Apollo White, dialysis centres under Apollo Dialysis, minimally invasive surgical hospitals under Apollo Spectra, women/children hospitals under Apollo Cradle, and fertility clinics under Apollo Fertility.

-Apollo Sugar Limited

-The chain of clinics was founded in 2014 by Dr. Prathap C. Reddy, with a vision to create preventive healthcare and reduce the incidence of complications of diabetes.
-Apollo Sugar Clinics collaborates with Sanofi India, a branch of the French multinational pharmaceutical company Sanofi which manufactures many prescription medications for both type 1 and type 2 diabetes.
-Apollo Sugar Clinics conducts diabetes screening camps in many locations of India.

-In January 2018, Apollo Sugar Clinics entered into a partnership with Israeli company GlucoMe, a maker of wireless blood glucose meters that can transfer blood glucose data to a medical care team.
-This is used for maintenance of electronic medical records (Electronic health record Wikipedia hyperlink) and to provide continuous assistance.

 Apollo TeleHealth Services

 Apollo TeleHealth Services owns the telehealth network of the group, operating via a business-to-consumer model under which it offers direct services like online consultations, appointment booking, medicine delivery, among others; a business-to-business offering to corporates for their employees; and a business-to-government agreement providing telehealth services in partnership with public health systems.
 Established in 1999, it is headquartered in Hyderabad and has more than 100 franchised teleclinics.